fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 ## Standard Library (stdlib)

 To date, [33 people](https://github.com/fortran-lang/stdlib/graphs/contributors)
-have contributed code to stdlib.
+have contributed code to stdlib, and more than 100 people have joined in discussions.
 More than a dozen new modules have been added in 2021:

 * `stdlib_array`: Provides `trueloc` and `falseloc` which allow you